Ryansoh91/Portfolio/README.md

 3. time complexity of the algorithm
 4. how I name variables and functions

-Please see the Process Documentation v1, and/or screenshots of both the versions too.
+Please see the Process Documentation v1, and/or screenshots of both the versions.